 In Malaysia, Nottingham University and Monash University, are good example of such global universities.
 Malaysia accept overseas universities to set up campuses here at the same time want the local universities to be at par with these universities.
 Local universities should be able to produce graduates of comparable quality.
 A healthy competition with the foreign universities is able to improve the quality of Malaysian own universities's potential and strength.

-its resources, and its past role as the cultural crossroad of the world,
+location, its resources, and its past role as the cultural crossroad of the

-Malaysia is unquestionably the most appropriate place to be a regional hub
+world, Malaysia is unquestionably the most appropriate place to be a regional

 To turn Malaysia into a regional hub of academic excellence, Malaysian must be alert to new ideas and new strategies.
 The main priorities, for local universities and colleges is to offer courses pertinent to Malaysia’s development.
 Graduates produced must have skills and knowledge relevant to every sector of the economy of the country.

-aware the urgent need in services and knowledge-based sectors
+Malaysian government aware the urgent need in services and knowledge-based

-such as finance and banking, biotechnology, Information and Communication
+sectors such as finance and banking, biotechnology, Information and